A Smarter U is a podcast that satisfies curious minds with the help of the University of Lynchburg.

 We want to hear from you.

-We’d love to hear what you think of the first episode.
+We’d love to hear what you think of our podcast.
 Also, do you have a topic you’d like us to cover in a future episode?
-Email email@example.com to let us know.
+Email firstname.lastname@example.org to let us know.

 A Smarter U is produced by the University of Lynchburg Office of Communications and Marketing.

 Valentine’s Day was started to honor a slain saint, but also to replace a pagan tradition celebrating the coming spring.
 In this episode of A Smarter U, host Hannah Belayachi talks with professors Stephen Dawson (religious studies) and Virginia Cylke (psychology) to delve into the history.

 Who is rising in “The Rise of Skywalker”?
 Who is the most pivotal character in the Star Wars saga?
 Three Lynchburg Star Wars fans sat down with A Smarter U to talk about the new Star Wars movie, the expansion of the Star Wars universe with “The Mandalorian,” and more.

 Halina Peabody was a young girl when World War II and the German occupation of Poland turned her life upside down.
 Her father was imprisoned.
 She and her mother had to hide their Jewish identity and rely on inner strength, courage, and the compassion of others to survive.
 She joined host Hannah Belayachi and history professor Dr. Brian Crim to share the human side of what history students learn about the podcast.

 A president stands accused of wrongdoing.
 A nation is divided on the president’s policies and fitness for office.
 A polarized media environment plays to each end of the political spectrum with little agreement on reality.
 Sound familiar?